noah1510/redhand/README.md

 ### Extra Notes for contibutors

-All changes have to be made on the dev branch and merged to master via a pull request.
+All changes have to be made on the dev branch and merged to main via a pull request.
 Open a Terminal in the folder where you cloned the repository to, type `git checkout dev` and you are ready to go.
-To update the branch from master first type `git fetch` then `git rebase origin/master`.
+To update the branch from main first type `git fetch` then `git rebase origin/main`.
-The CI has to succeed in compiling before you are allowd to push your changes to master.
+The CI has to succeed in compiling before you are allowd to push your changes to main.

 ## Getting started